Ranked #1 Children's Hospital by U.S. News & World Report

 Many children may need no more than antibiotics and regular follow-up imaging tests.
 However, if surgery is necessary, your child will have access to the latest procedures, including minimally invasive surgery.

-VUR is a condition that affects about 1 percent of all children.
-It occurs when urine that resides in the bladder flows in the wrong direction, backing up into the ureters and kidneys.
+Vesicoureteral reflux, or VUR, occurs when urine flows in the wrong direction out of the bladder, backing up into the ureters and kidneys.

-Normally, urine flows down from the kidneys; passing through tubes called the ureters, and then enters the bladder.
+Normally, urine flows down from the kidneys, passing through tubes called the ureters, and then enters the bladder.
 The urine then exits the body through the urethra.
-But if your child has vesicoureteral reflux, the bacteria that normally leave the body via the urine to come back into the kidney.
-This, in turn, causes urinary tract infections and sometimes serious kidney infections.
+In most children, this is a one-way process, and urine does not move in the wrong direction from the bladder into the ureters and kidneys.
+But if your child has vesicoureteral reflux, the urine does move backward into the ureters and kidney.
+Some children only have mild VUR, while others have large amounts of urine moving backward into their kidneys.

 Although VUR by itself is not usually painful, VUR can become a problem if the child develops a urinary tract infection in his or her bladder.
 In such an infection, the bacteria are carried backwards from the bladder to the kidneys, and this can result in serious infection and possibly damage to the kidneys.
 The child may also become quite ill.

 VUR is a condition that affects about 1-3 percent of all children overall.
 However, there are certain groups of children in whom VUR is much more common.
 These include:

 Boston Children’s Hospital, named #1 in pediatric urology by U.S.News & World Report 2014-15, is committed to diagnosing and treating children with VUR.
 Some of the tests for vesicoureteral reflux your child might receive include:

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”